eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 In Rust, there's two levels of code organization:

 - **Modules** are namespaces with visibility rules.
-- **Crates** are a collection of modules, and they can have dependencies on other crates.
+- **Crates** are a collection of modules, and they can depend on other crates.
 Crates can be either executables or libraries.

 A project, or workspace, can be made up of multiple crates.
 For example a web application could have library crates for each orthogonal feature and an executable crate that takes care of actually starting the server.